derjoker/drafts/deutsch/fanyi.md

 ## 2018.04.03

-Mit dieser Geschwindigkeit sollen wir uns alle für den restlichen Karriere auf die Arbeit erwarten, die wir nie gemacht haben.
+Wir sollten also alle bald nur noch Jobs erwarten, die wir nie vorher gemacht haben.

 At this rate, we should all be expecting to do jobs we've never done before for the rest of our careers.